 Once upon a time, there was a king named Arrogance.
 King Arrogance was the ruler of the largest kingdom in all the world.
 Although he ruled only his part of the world, he looked out upon the entire world as his true kingdom and he felt responsible for all of the world’s peoples.
-King Arrogance was for the most part, a good King to his people and his people, for the most part liked him.
+King Arrogance was, for the most part, a good king to his people, and his people mostly liked him.
 King Arrogance wanted the people of the whole world to become like his own people.
 He wanted them to live the way his own people lived.
 He wanted them to think the way his own people thought.
 He wanted to be their king.

 There were many smaller kingdoms in the world.
-One was ruled by another king who the rest of the world called King Rage.
+One was ruled by another king named King Rage.
 King Rage was an angry king.
 Many thought he was a crazy king.
-He did crazy things and often he brought harm to his own people and sometimes to the rest of the world.
+He did crazy things and often he brought harm to his own people, and sometimes to the rest of the world.
 His kingdom was small and he wanted it to be larger.

 One day, the two kings got angry with each other and got into a fight.
 Then, they decided to go to war.
 They called all of their soldiers and sent them into battle.

-Meanwhile, somewhere in the kingdom was a boy, an ordinary boy.
+Meanwhile, somewhere in the kingdom, there was an ordinary boy.
 He was playing outside with a ball.
 He kicked the ball as hard as he could and the ball rolled down a hill of grass into some bushes and trees.
 The boy chased the ball and when he found it, he found himself in a beautiful field of flowers.
 He sat down to admire the beauty of the field and the sweet smelling flowers.
-There, as he sat, quietly, he had a vision.
+There, as he sat, he had a vision.
 A radiant being floated toward him.
 The being was both beautiful and awesome, powerful and quiet.

 The boy did not know what to do.
-He was after all, not a great God but a small boy.
+He was, after all, not a great God, but a small boy.
 How could he bring peace?
-However, when God asks you to do something, the boy knew he should at least do his best.
+However, the boy knew that, when God asks you to do something, you should at least do your best.
 So, he set out for the great battle field.

 As the soldiers chanted, the words that resonated from their lips entered into the hearts of the two kings.
 The words stirred great conflict inside of themselves.
 One king was moved to sit down and chant with the boy and the soldiers.
 His heart became pure.
 The other king could not let go of his pride.
-He jumped up and down, yelled and screamed and then, he picked up a gun.
-His aim was not very good.
-He fired a shot at the soldiers.
-The bullet bounced off a rock and stuck the king.
-He died and arrogance and rage died with him.
+He jumped up and down, yelling and screaming.
+He fired his gun at the soldiers, but struck a rock and ricocheted back.
+His arrogance and rage died with him.

 Today, during times of conflict, Yogi’s by themselves or in groups often sit quietly and chant the name of the God of Peace hoping that their words will purify the hearts of those who are in conflict.